Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Kai: Japanese cuisine has now established a global brand image as "delicious, healthy, visually appealing, and trustworthy."
 In China, a local brand achieved success by building a comprehensive marketing strategy—from product development and packaging design to distribution channels and communication—inspired by this image of Japanese food and beverages.
 While there are several success stories, the most typical example is a certain beverage brand.

-It's a truly fascinating success story, but explaining the background of its product development would take too long.
-Simply put, both at the branding layer and the marketing layer, they cultivated an image evoking Japanese beverages: "healthy, stylish, delicious, and youthful."
+It's a truly fascinating success story, but explaining the background of their product development would take too long.
+Simply put, they cultivated an image evoking "health, style, deliciousness, and youthfulness" – qualities associated with Japanese beverages – at both the branding and marketing layers.

 Japanese Food Trends in Thailand and Singapore

 Komatsu: I'd also like to touch on Thailand.
 Among Japanese restaurants in Thailand, I get the impression yakiniku (grilled meat) restaurants are proliferating rapidly.
-In rural areas of northeastern Thailand, people sometimes eat beef raw, but outside that region, Thais didn't consume much beef.
+In rural areas of Thailand's northeast, people sometimes eat beef raw, but outside that region, Thais didn't consume much beef.
 When I asked Thai acquaintances, they explained that people come to Japan, discover delicious beef, and then return to Thailand.
-As more people became familiar with that high-quality meat flavor, yakiniku restaurants began increasing within Thailand itself.
+As more people became familiar with that delicious meat flavor, yakiniku restaurants began increasing within Thailand itself.

 Honda: Are these yakiniku restaurants primarily run by Thai capital?
 Or is it Japanese capital?